AzineZ/AzineZ/README.md

 💫 I'm a rising senior studying Computer Science at UCLA!

-👩🏻‍💻 I’m currently working with Qualcomm on developing a Vision Language Model to for public surveillance.<br>
+👩🏻‍💻 I worked with Qualcomm on a Vision Language model that can detect and classify weapons and crimes from surveillance footage.
+This project was a fellowship where I worked in a team of 5 under a Camera Modeling Engineer at Qualcomm. <br>
 💭 I am proficient and passionate in Software Development, Machine Learning and Data Science

 ## 🌐 Socials: